fosskers/transducers.fnl/doc/Transducers.md

 (iter iterator)
 ```

-Given any `iterator`, create a Transducer Source that yields all of its input.
+Source: Given any `iterator`, create a Transducer Source that yields all of its
+input.

 ```fennel
 (let [res (transduce pass cons (iter (string.gmatch "hello,world,cats" "[^,]+")))]